Skip to content

 Running a DAST Scan

-1. Crawl — Discovers pages, forms, and API endpoints by following links and analyzing JavaScript
+1. Crawl -- discovers pages, forms, and API endpoints by following links and analyzing JavaScript

-2. Test — Sends attack payloads to discovered parameters
+2. Test -- sends attack payloads to discovered parameters

-3. Report — Collects results and generates findings
+3. Report -- collects results and generates findings

-DAST Findings
+Viewing DAST Findings

 Navigate to DAST > Findings to see all discovered vulnerabilities.
+Each finding shows:

 ColumnDescription

-SeverityCritical, High, Medium, or Low
+SeverityCritical, High, Medium, Low, or Info

 TypeVulnerability category (SQL Injection, XSS, SSRF, etc.)